NetApp/harvest/docs/mcp/overview.md

 ## Prerequisites

-- Running Harvest
 - Prometheus or VictoriaMetrics instance with Harvest data
 - Docker environment for running the MCP server
-- Network connectivity from MCP server to your TSDB
+- Network connectivity from MCP server to your time series database

 For information about Harvest deployment and configuration, see: